 - For example, if you purchase a huge flat of apples, ask a friend if he/she would want to split the cost and take half.

 Connect with Produce Distributors

 - If access to fresh produce is a barrier, consider contacting a local produce distributor.

 - These guys are the ones who sell produce in bulk to local restaurants, schools, etc.

 - Perhaps you can purchase a small flat of produce?
 You never know, they may be able to help somehow!

-- Pick-your-own farms may offer discounts to families willing to get dirty.
+- Pick your own farms offer discounts to individuals and families who are willing to get dirty.

 To learn more about my lifestyle, visit the page titled Rebel Lifestyle.

-To view photos of my grub, visit the page titled Rebel Grub.
+To view photos of my grub, check out the page titled Rebel Grub.